UPPMAX/R-matlab-julia-HPC/docs/matlab/add_onsMatlab.rst

    You can install some Add-Ons manually using an installation file.
 This is useful in several situations:

+   .. admonition:: When?
+      :class: dropdown

       - The add-on is not available for installation through the Add-On Explorer, for example, if you create a custom add-on yourself or receive one from someone else.
       - You downloaded the add-on from the Add-On Explorer without installing it.
       - You downloaded the add-on from the File Exchange at MATLAB Central™.
-   - `MathWorkds page on getting Add-Ons <https://se.mathworks.com/help/matlab/matlab_env/get-add-ons.html>`_
+      - `MathWorks page on getting Add-Ons <https://se.mathworks.com/help/matlab/matlab_env/get-add-ons.html>`_

 .. demo::